Rakshithjprp/live-class-project-4/Readme.md

-**Project-3 by Rakshith J**
+**Project-4 by Rakshith J**

-In this project I learned how to designing websites with button styles and text Hover funtion.
+In this project I learned how to designing websites with background image position and sizing.

-### Time taken finish project3 : 3hrs
+### Time taken finish project-4 : 3hrs

 Netlify